Kristfur/the-fire-pit/README.md

 ## Bookings

 Once registered, a user can create bookings that are then stored in a database.
-They have full CRUD functionality for these bookings, and only they can change them (and resturaunt staff accounts).
-This gives the user an easy way to reserve tables at out resturaunt, and to view and change their reservation hastle free.
+They have full CRUD functionality for these bookings, and only they can change them (and restaurant staff accounts).
+This gives the user an easy way to reserve tables at out restaurant, and to view and change their reservation hassle free.

 ![Feature bookings](docs/read_me_images/feature-booking-customer.JPG)

 ## Staff Features

 Staff are users with unique permissions that allow them to do more than the normal user.
-Staff are workers at the resturaunt that can view and edit all bookings, as well as edit the 'Available Bookings' model through the table setup page.
-Staff can change the number of availabe tables for bookings (for seasonal outdoor dining), they can also search bookings by reference number, and search by date to view all booking for a particular day.
+Staff are workers at the restaurant that can view and edit all bookings, as well as edit the 'Available Bookings' model through the table setup page.
+Staff can change the number of available tables for bookings (for seasonal outdoor dining), they can also search bookings by reference number, and search by date to view all booking for a particular day.
 In each booking item, staff can see the table sizes and amount needed for the booking, so they can set them up accordingly before the guests arrive.

 Staff booking page on small screens